Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 The [Data Mining with WEKA](https://youtu.be/LcHw2ph6bss) video course.
 ## Insights

-Thanks to Linux Command Line Interface guide I stop being afraid of the Terminal.
+<p>Thanks to Linux Command Line Interface guide I stop being afraid of the Terminal.<br>
-It is not like a "death window" for me anymore, I prefer to create new directories from there.
+It is not like a "death window" for me anymore, I prefer to create new directories from there.</p>

 ## Skills matrix